 The Company determines if an arrangement contains a lease at inception.
 The Company has operating leases that primarily consist of land and buildings.
 The Company also has finance leases for its equipment.
 Right-of-use ("ROU") assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
-Operating lease ROU assets and operating lease term is determined to be the non-cancelable period including any lessee renewal options which are considered to be reasonably certain of exercise.
+Operating lease ROU assets and operating lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term at commencement date.
+The lease term is determined to be the non-cancelable period including any lessee renewal options which are considered to be reasonably certain of exercise.
 The Company has elected the practical expedient to utilize the risk-free rate over a similar period as the remaining lease term as the applicable discount rate.
 Lease expense for fixed lease payments on operating leases is recognized over the expected term on a straight-line basis, while interest expense for fixed lease payments on finance leases is recognized using the effective interest method.